 Pair it with: So.
 Many.
 Options.
-Head across Boston Harbor to the hip Seaport area and explore the Institute of Contemporary Art with a side trip to Flour to try the famous cinnamon buns with a cult-like following.
+Head across Boston Harbor to the hip Seaport area and explore the Institute of Contemporary Art (advance tickets required) with a side trip to Flour to try the famous cinnamon buns with a cult-like following.
 Or take a water taxi to the Charlestown Navy Yard and visit Old Ironsides (aka the USS Constitution), a wooden-hulled vessel launched in 1797 that serves as the U.S. Navy’s oldest floating warship.

 View this post on Instagram